rel-2/rel2vpn/README.md

 Multi-hop and Max plans can build their own routes (Routes → Add): a Direct route through one node, a Double with separate entry and exit, chains, multi-hop graphs, or the automatic kind that picks and heals itself.
-Your routes are private to your account — and you can **Share** one by the email of another rel2 account: the invitee sees it in their app, their traffic leaves through your route, you see the invitees and can withdraw at any time.
-An invitee needs no
-plan: a **guest** account (no package) can use routes shared with it and gets two devices for them.
+Your routes are private to your account — and you can **Share** any of them by the **username** of another rel2 account (type the first letters, pick from the list — like GitHub): the invitee sees it in their app, their traffic leaves through your route, you see the invitees (by username; nobody's email is shown to anybody) and can withdraw at any time.
+An invitee needs no plan: a **guest** account (no package) can use routes shared with it and gets two devices for them.

 ### Device configurations: GenConfig and your keys